why did I pursue this project?

 Years ago, Al Gore’s exhortations to forgo fossil fuels were everywhere.
 We were told we have only 7 years to take action and if we don't, we will endure catastrophic global warming, starting with an ice-free arctic by 2020.
 To me, Gore's predictions had a certain inconceivability to them: I had formal training in mass and energy balances, including convection and radiation, so I had some sense of the energy requirements to melt thousands of square kilometers of ice (enormous).
 I also knew the effect of adding an absorbing gas to the atmosphere exponentially declines (Beer-Lambert Law) so each incremental unit has a smaller effect than the one before it.
 Later I would learn Daniel Kahneman describes this as having a ‘strong’ intuition, in contrast to a ‘clear’ intuition.
 It comes from having situation-relevant experience, but not having done any calculations yet to confirm.

 When I read climate research papers, I was surprised that they all cited CO2 forcing values calculated using computers, not measured by satellites.
 Some people assured me there are time-series infrared radiation measurements of CO2 forcing so I spent several months searching for it, but why was it so hard to find?
-The causal link between global warming and CO2 would be easy to show with a spectrophotometric IR analysis.
+The causal link between global warming and CO2 would be easy to show with a spectral IR analysis.
 This means separating Earth's infrared emission into its individual 'colors' (via prism or diffraction grating) and measuring the change specifically at the wavelengths absorbed by CO2.

-The problem was, the study didn’t exist.
+The problem was: the study didn’t exist.
 This was almost inconceivable to me, after all, there is a lot of money going into climate research:

 The ten largest economies have major climate modeling efforts underway.